Residency for Tuition Purposes FAQs

 - If under the age of 24 and not married, your parents or guardians live in Utah and have for at least 12 months

-- If your parents submitted a Utah income tax return TC-40 for the most recent tax year
+- If your parents submitted a Utah income tax return TC-40 for the filing from most recently completed tax year

 International students in the United States on visitor, student, or other visas authorizing temporary presence in the country cannot intend to reside in Utah for an indefinite period and are thereby classified as nonresidents.